AdobeDocs/audience-manager.en/help/using/features/declared-ids.md

 ## Opt-out Calls {#opt-out-calls}

-The [!UICONTROL declared ID] process honors site visitor preferences to opt-out of Audience Manager targeting by your website.
-When Audience Manager receives an opt-out request, the [!DNL JSON] returned by the [!UICONTROL DCS] contains the error code 171, with the message "Encountered opt out tag", instead of the Audience Manager user ID.
+The [!UICONTROL declared ID] process honors site visitor preferences to opt-out of [!DNL Audience Manager] targeting by your website.
+When [!DNL Audience Manager] receives an opt-out request, the [!DNL JSON] returned by the [!DNL DCS] contains the error code 171, with the message "Encountered opt out tag", instead of the [!DNL Audience Manager] user ID.

-* Audience Manager can pass in a [!UICONTROL declared ID] opt-out alongside an Audience Manager [!UICONTROL UUID] in the [!DNL URL].
+* [!DNL Audience Manager] can pass in a [!UICONTROL declared ID] opt-out alongside an [!DNL Audience Manager] [!UICONTROL UUID] in the [!DNL URL].
 * The [!UICONTROL declared ID] opt-out is stored in the [!UICONTROL Profile Cache Server ([!UICONTROL PCS]) on a per-partner basis.
 There is no platform-level opt-out using [!UICONTROL declared IDs].
-Additionally, Audience Manager opts the user out from that particular region on the edge (the opt-out does not cross [!UICONTROL DCS] regions).
+Additionally, [!DNL Audience Manager] opts the user out from that particular region on the edge (the opt-out does not cross [!DNL DCS] regions).

 See [Data Privacy](../overview/data-security-and-privacy/data-privacy.md) for more information about opting-out of data collection.